SBA Loans for Startups: The Essential Guide

 Small business administration, SBA startup loan

 The SBA does not service the loans or provide funding.
 Instead, borrowers apply to SBA-approved lenders.
-An SBA lender is either a commercial bank, credit union, or alternative business financing facilitator, like United Capital Source (UCS).
+An SBA lender is typically a commercial bank, credit union, or an alternative business financing facilitator, such as United Capital Source (UCS).
 The only notable exception is that the SBA does provide funding for disaster loans.

 Lenders must apply to the SBA for approval to offer the loans.
 The SBA sets lending guidelines and limits the interest and fees lenders can charge.

-One of the most significant contributions of the SBA is that it partially guarantees the loans, anywhere from 50%-85%.
+One of the most significant contributions of the SBA is that it partially guarantees loans, ranging from 50% to 85%.
 In a way, the federal government agency almost acts like a cosigner on your loan.

 What are the best SBA loans for startups?

 Many SBA lenders only accept applications from established businesses.
-However, some SBA-approved lenders cater to newer companies, and those lenders usually offer SBA loans designed for startups.
+However, certain lenders cater to newer companies and typically offer SBA loans specifically designed for startups.
+SBA-approved lenders set their own processes for credit standards.

 Here are the top SBA loans to consider for a startup business.